ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 |   2020 | January |      83.2037 |           85.449 |      2.24526 |
 |   2021 | January |      28.7008 |           85.449 |     56.7482  |

-We can then forecast the remaining 11 months of the year, ending up with 12 months that make up our typical year forecast:
+We can then repeat the procedure above to forecast the remaining 11 months of the year, ending up with 12 months that make up our typical year forecast:

 | month     |   year |   price-mean |   long-term-mean |   error-mean |
 |:----------|-------:|-------------:|-----------------:|-------------:|